-Prerequisite: Advanced Scene Study, Advanced Acting, stage experience in musical, SDS, or play as cast member, and application required.
+Prerequisite: Advanced Scene Study, Advanced Acting and/or departmental approval.
 UC approved.

 Acting for the Camera

 Acting for the Camera is a comprehensive, step-by-step course designed to develop the skills necessary for film, television and commercial work.
 Throughout the semester, scenes are developed for character analysis and then blocked for camera shots.
 Students are exposed to and fully utilize the specific techniques required in acting for film, television and commercial work, from learning how to block for camera to developing appropriate acting techniques for the medium.